department-of-veterans-affairs/vagov-content/pages/change-direct-deposit-and-contact-information.md

 ---
 layout: page-breadcrumbs.html
 template: level2-index
-title: Change VA Direct Deposit And Contact Info | Veterans Affairs
+title: Change VA Direct Deposit And Contact Info
 heading: Change your VA direct deposit and contact information
 display_title: Change direct deposit and contact info
 description: Change VA direct deposit information for your VA disability compensation, pension, or education benefits online.
 Sign in or register for a Premium Account to update your information.